Frequently asked questions

 When you read the draft, you may have a few tweaks or comments.
 That’s all part of the process.
 My quote includes one review round for you to make any comments or request any changes.

-If you later decide you’d like more changes further down the line, that’s fine, too, but this would incur an additional charge (at a rate of £42 per hour).
+If you decide further down the line that you’d like more changes, that’s fine, too, but this would incur an additional charge (at a rate of £40 per hour).

-This really depends on what you need.
-We’ll agree on timescales at the start I’ll keep you fully updated on progress throughout.
+This really depends on the project.
+We’ll agree on timescales at the start and I’ll keep you fully updated on progress throughout.

-I’m always honest and realistic about the timescales.
-I always spend the time upfront getting it right rather than delivering a rushed job that compromises on quality.
+I’m always honest and realistic about the timescales before we start work.
+I spend the time upfront getting it right rather than delivering a rushed job that compromises on quality.

-The timescales also depend on how quickly you can provide any necessary information or share feedback on the draft.
-If there’s a delay, this is likely to impact on the turnaround time.
+The timescales also depend on how quickly you can provide any input required or feedback on the draft.
+If there’s a delay, this is likely to impact the turnaround time.

-It’s very important to me that your content meets your needs and expectations.
+It’s very important to me that your content meets your expectations.

 That’s why I always invest a lot of time upfront (at the briefing stage) to ensure I fully understand what you’re looking for.